Resources for Cambodians with Final Removal Orders

 What is a class action settlement?

-A class action settlement is an agreement between the parties to resolve and end the case that affects other individuals in the same situation who, although not specifically named in the lawsuit as plaintiffs or parties, would benefit from the settlement.
+A class action settlement is an agreement between the parties to resolve and end the case.
+A class action settlement affects other individuals in the same situation who, although not specifically named in the lawsuit as plaintiffs or parties, would benefit from the settlement.

 How do I know if I am a class member eligible for the settlement terms?

-Class members are people who are covered by the lawsuit and the resulting settlement.
-You may be a class member entitled to the terms of this settlement if you are within either of the following two groups:
+You may be a Chhouen class member entitled to the terms of this settlement if you are within either of the following two groups:

 Group 1 (Current Class Members)

-- Was released from immigration detention before the settlement agreement is granted final approval by the Court
+• Who was released from immigration detention before the settlement agreement was granted final approval by the Court on April 27, 2026.

 Group 2 (Future Class Members)

-- Is or will be released from immigration detention within the three years after the settlement agreement is granted final approval by the Court
+• Who is or will be released from immigration detention within three years after April 27, 2026 (the date that the settlement agreement was granted final approval by the Court)

-Right now, we anticipate that about 1,300 people across the country are class members.
+Right now, we anticipate that about 1,300 people across the country are current (Group 1) class members.
 Class members may have been first detained by ICE years or decades ago on the basis of an old criminal conviction.

-ICE must mail “informational notices” to Group 1 class members within six months of the effective date of the Agreement.
-Group 1 class members are all Cambodian nationals who have deportation or removal orders and who have been released from ICE detention at the time of final settlement approval.
+ICE must mail the informational Notice described above to Group 1 class members within six months of April 27, 2026, the date of the Court's final approval of the settlement.
+Group 1 class members are all Cambodian nationals who have deportation orders or removal orders and who have been released from ICE detention as of April 27, 2026.

 For the past few years, Cambodian nationals with deportation orders have received two weeks’ notice from ICE before they are re-detained.
-Does that change under this proposed settlement?
+Does that change under the settlement?

-The current two-week notice, however, will stay in place until the proposed settlement is finally approved by the court and ICE has sent the informational notices required by the settlement to all of the class members in Group 1.
-At this time, we don’t think will happen until at least the end of 2025.
-Until then, if you have an ICE check-in and have not yet received a notice of potential re-detention at least two weeks in advance, it may be useful to bring a copy of the court order requiring the two-week notice with you to the check in.
+The requirement that ICE provide two week's notice, however, will stay in place until ICE has sent the informational Notice required by the settlement to all of the class members in Group 1.
+At this time, we don’t think will happen until at least the end of June 2026.
+Until then, if you have an upcoming ICE check-in, are eligible to receive a two-week notice (you have not violated your order of supervision since your initial release from ICE detention), and have not yet received written two-week notice, it may be useful to bring a copy of the court order requiring the two-week notice with you to the check in.
 You should contact ALC at 415-897-1701 if you believe you have been redetained in violation of the two-week notice requirement.

 If you are affiliated with a nonprofit that supports community members receiving the current two-week notices, please contact us at cambodiasettlement@asianlawcaucus.org for guidance on supporting affected individuals and families.